charlesreiss/ec2-wrappers/README.md

 Files included in ec2-wrappers:

+- cs61cpaths.py
+  Configuration file for locations of things, including the root access key.

 -	boto*
 		copies of Boto (boto.cloudhackers.com), a Python library for interfacing with cloud providers that you probably want to use